hartwigmedical/hmftools/redux/README.md

 ## Known Issues / Future improvements

 **Duplicate marking**
-- **Read length for unpaired** - Should read length need to match for non-paired reads
+- **Read length for unpaired** - Currently this is not checked, and hence we tend to over collapse duplciates, but in some scenarios it may be valuable
-- **Reads with unmapped mates** – currently marked as duplicates based on the coordinates (and UMI) of the aligned read only.
+- **Reads with unmapped mates** – Currently marked as duplicates based on the coordinates (and UMI) of the aligned read only.
 Could lead to over-clustering.
 - **Reads with mates with multiple similar local alignments** – These are currently under-clustered and lead to counting umi groups multiple times
 - **Distinguish optical vs PCR duplicates** - Duplicates should be marked as ‘optical’ if the tile distance < opticalThreshold or otherwise as PCR duplicates.
 - **Supplementary and Primary mixed up** - A fragment with a supplementary can be duplicated sometimes where there are the same 2 alignments for the read but the opposite alignment is marked as supplementary in each.
 This leads us to fail to realise it is the same fragment